 If a doctor says you have scoliosis, then the doctor and your parent can talk about whether treatment is necessary, and then talk to you about what happens next.

-If you do need treatment, you’ll go to a special doctor called an orthopedist (say: or-tho-pee-dist), or orthopedic surgeon, who knows a lot about bones and how to treat scoliosis.
+Treatment Duration: If you do need treatment, you’ll go to a special doctor called an orthopedist (say: or-tho-pee-dist), or orthopedic surgeon, who knows a lot about bones and how to treat scoliosis.
 The orthopedist will probably start by figuring out how severe your spine’s curve is.
 To do this, an orthopedist looks at X-rays and measures the spine’s curve in degrees, like you measure angles in math class.

 Treatment of scoliosis is based on the severity of the curve and the chances of the curve getting worse.
 Certain types of scoliosis have a greater chance of getting worse, so the type of scoliosis also helps to determine the proper treatment.
 There are three main categories of treatment: observation, bracing, and surgery.

-One thing to remember is that scoliosis is the result of genetic AND environmental factors that combine to develop into the condition.
+Do’s/Don’ts: One thing to remember is that scoliosis is the result of genetic AND environmental factors that combine to develop into the condition.
 So, what are the environmental factors that should be avoided?
 Well, no one knows for sure at this time but it is a safe bet that significant spinal trauma should be avoided (duh, right?), but also activities that cause excessive compression on the spine (heavy weight lifting, trampolines, horseback riding) or activities that cause repetitive compressive shocks to the spine (like those produced by running on a hard surface for example).

-Common Myths About Scoliosis:
+Common Myths About Scoliosis: Scoliosis is preventable.

-Truth: Scoliosis is not a preventable condition.
+TRUTH: Scoliosis is not a preventable condition.
 Researchers have yet to discover the cause of the most common type of scoliosis (idiopathic scoliosis).
 But they do know that vitamins, diet, exercise or other steps will not protect against the condition.
 It tends to run in families.